derhass/glx_hook/README.md

 When setting these, they will override any settings by the other `GL_FORCE_GL_*` environment variables.

 Note that the context profile is only relevant for GL version 3.2 and up.
 When forcing a GL version of 3.2 or higher, the default profile is the core profile.
-YOu must explicitely request a compat profile if the application would otherwise work with a leagcy context (by not using `GLX_ARB_create_context` or specifying an earlier version).
+You must explicitely request a compat profile if the application would otherwise work with a leagcy context (by not using `GLX_ARB_create_context` or specifying an earlier version), or use `GH_FORCE_GL_CONTEXT_PROFILE_COMPAT=2` to dynamically request compatibility profile only if legacy profiles were requested.

 #### GL Debug Output

 By setting `GH_GL_DEBUG_OUTPUT` to a non-zero value, [GL debug output](https://www.khronos.org/registry/OpenGL/extensions/ARB/ARB_debug_output.txt) message callbacks will be intercepted.
 The debug messages will be logged as `INFO` level messages in the GH log.
 Set `GH_GL_INJECT_DEBUG_OUTPUT` to a non-zero value to inject a call to the debug output functionality into the application.
 Note that to get debug output, you must force the creation of a debug GL context if the app does not do it on its own.

+See the example script [`setup_env_debug`](https://github.com/derhass/glx_hook/blob/master/setup_env_debug) for a setup which tries to inject Debug Output into an unspecified GL app.

 ### FILE NAMES